|South Staffordshire Regiment||31710||8th Battalion|

 Photo courtesy Kathleen Gaunt

 William attested at Derby in October 1916 aged thirty-five, listed as married and working as a mason for the Haynes Brothers in Crich.
 His parents were William and Sarah Gaunt, although his father died when he was about ten years old.
 William married Emma Elizabeth Cooper in 1905 at Nether Heage and they had a son, Robert William, born in 1911.
 He was awarded compassionate leave in February 1918 as his son was seriously ill.
-Shortly after his return to the regiment he was captured at Messines (on 11 March 1918) and became a prisoner of war in Stendal Camp.
+Shortly after his return to the regiment he was captured at Messines (on 11 March 1918) and became a prisoner of war in Stendal Camp, joining Alex Donaldson, who had been captured shortly before .
 He was repatriated on SS Porto in November 1918.

 William was awarded the Victory and British War Medals.